Consorts of the Xianfeng Emperor: Xianfeng era

-Lady Irgen Gioro entered the palace in 1852 and was given a title of Noble Lady Ying (英貴人).
+Lady Irgen-Gioro entered the palace in 1852 and was given the title "Noble Lady Ying" (英貴人).
 In March 1852, Noble Lady Ying received one black lacquered copper clock.
-In October 1852, Lady Irgen Gioro was promoted to Concubine Ying (英嬪) In October 1853, she was demoted to Noble Lady Yi (伊貴人) to fulfill the limit of 6 concubines.
-On 11 January 1855，during the burial of Concubine Yun all imperial concubines stayed in the Tiancun village.
-Noble Lady Yi, who arrived from Ji'an studio, departed to the Forbidden city earlier than other concubines.
-In March 1855, she was demoted to First Class Female Attendant Yi because of her behavior during the funeral.
-In January 1857, Lady Irgen Gioro was demoted to Second Class Female Attendant.
-Second Attendant Yi fell ill in May 1856 and was suddenly restored as First Class Female Attendant Ping (玶常在; "ping" as a kind of fine jade).
-First Class Female Attendant Ping died on 15 August 1856 and was buried in Xihua garden in Tiancun on 27 August 1856.
-Her coffin was interred in Ding Mausoleum in 1864.
+In October 1852, Lady Irgen-Gioro was promoted to Concubine Ying (英嬪).
+In October 1853, she was demoted to Noble Lady Yi (伊貴人) to fulfill the limit of six concubines.
+On 11 January 1855，during the burial of Concubine Yun all imperial consorts stayed in Tiancun Village.
+Noble Lady Yi, who arrived from Ji'an Studio, departed for the Forbidden City earlier than other consorts.
+In March 1855, she was demoted to First Class Attendant Yi because of her behavior during the funeral.
+In January 1857, Lady Irgen-Gioro was demoted to Second Class Attendant.
+Second Attendant Yi fell ill in May 1856 and was suddenly restored as First Class Attendant Ping (玶常在; "ping" meaning a kind of fine jade).
+First Class Attendant Ping died on 15 August 1856 and was buried in Xihua Garden in Tiancun on 27 August 1856.
+Her coffin was interred in the Ding Mausoleum in 1864.